SimplySylvia/React-Sneak-Peek/README.md

 <hr>

 ## *Now let's Dive into the example code to see the difference between a static site and a React site.*

+Based on the static site we can create the components as follows:

+**Component breakdown for `index.html`:**

+    - Header
+      - Nav
+    - Main
+      - ArticlesList
+        - Article
+        - Article
+        - Article
+      - About
+      - VisualGuide
+      - Contact
+    - Footer

+**Component breakdown for `blog.html`:**

+    - Header
+      - Nav
+    - Main
+      - PostsList
+        - Post
+        - Post
+        - Post
+      - About
+      - Issues
+      - Comment
+    - Footer